 - The Liquidity Coverage Ratio (LCR): The Liquidity Coverage Ratio is a pre-defined regulatory stress metric.
 CBSL's Bank Supervision Department implemented Basel III liquidity standards on liquidity coverage ratio for licensed commercial banks and licensed specialized banks effective from 1 April 2015.
 Banks shall comply with the minimum requirement of 60%, and the minimum requirement will be enhanced annually by 10% from 01 January 2016 to reach 100% by 1 January 2019 for all currency and LKR.
-Also CBSL expects banks to closely monitor LCR by significant currency.
-LCR is reported to ALCO by local Finance on an on-going and monthly basis for regular monitoring.
+Also CBSL expects banks to closely monitor LCR by significant currency. - LCR is reported to ALCO by local Finance on an on-going and monthly basis for regular monitoring.
+LCR is also reported to ALCO via weekly Liquidity Dashboard (LDB) to regular monitoring and compliance.
 Detailed trend analyses and LCR forecasts based on projected cash flows are discussed on at least quarterly basis at ALCO by Treasury, to ensure Bank complies with regulatory LCR requirements where bank has sufficient liquid funds to fulfil its payment obligations at all times. - Intra-group funding lines and utilisation: DB Colombo obtains funding lines from DB Group when required.
-DB Group performs appropriate stress tests to assess its liquidity requirement to ensure sufficient liquidity can be provided. - Local liquidity stress testing: local stress testing for liquidity risk is performed on a daily basis and assesses the short term liquidity risk tolerance of DB Colombo.
+Intragroup funding is governed by the Credit Risk Management ("CRM") cross border funding limit process and daily Intragroup utilization report is distributed by LTRA to Treasury, LRM, and CRM via email for monitoring purpose. - Local liquidity stress testing: local stress testing for liquidity risk is performed on a daily basis and assesses the short term liquidity risk tolerance of DB Colombo.
 The stress testing gives the analysis of the DB Colombo's ability to withstand predefined stress events. - Liability Diversification Target: External liabilities are raised through Deutsche Bank AG, Colombo Branch.
 The ALCO approves the funding plan on an annual basis.
 Large fund (Top 10 depositors) providers: max.
 25% for warning level, 30% for trigger level of the balance sheet Compliance with the threshold is monitored via the ALCO.
-In case the above concentration ratio is exceeded, ALCO will review whether funding alternatives are required.
+In case the above concentration ratio is exceeded, ALCO will review whether funding alternatives are required. - Net Stable Funding Ratio (NSFR): Furthermore Central Bank of Sri Lanka issuing Banking Act Direction 08 of 2018 on 21 Nov 2018, implemented Net Stable Funding Ratio (NSFR) under Basel III liquidity standards for licensed commercial banks (LCBs) and licensed specialized banks (LSBs) effective 01 January 2019.
+Banks are expected to comply with the minimum regulatory requirement of 90% effective 01 Jan 2019 and the minimum will be increased to 100% effective 01 July 2019.
+For monitoring purposes, NSFR results will be reported by local Finance to ALCO and same will be reported via regular Liquidity Dashboard reports and ALCO meeting materials from 2019 onwards to ensure ongoing compliance.

-The DB AG Colombo ALCO receives status reports on limit utilisation, stress testing, funding diversification and other liquidity risk indicators in the form of a liquidity scorecard.
+The DB AG Colombo ALCO receives status reports on limit utilisation, stress testing, funding diversification and other liquidity risk indicators in the form of a Liquidity Dashboard.
 Warning and trigger levels are defined for selected risk indicators to ensure timely and appropriate action is taken in line with the Contingency Funding Plan.